 How to Protect Raised Beds From Tunneling Animals

 Your garden has become a crime scene, and you need to identify the culprit.
 Are you seeing volcano-shaped mounds of dirt?
 Or maybe it’s the shallow, grassy runways that give the pest away?
-Perhaps your carrots are disappearing from below, pulled down into the darkness.
-Each of these clues points to a different underground intruder, from the root-eating vole to the soil-disrupting mole.
-Before you can find a solution, you need to know your enemy.
-This guide will turn you into a garden detective, helping you identify the signs and understand the habits of common pests.
-From there, we’ll show you how to protect raised beds from tunneling animals with targeted, effective strategies.
+Perhaps your carrots are disappearing from below, pulled into the darkness.
+Each clue points to a different underground intruder, from the root-eating vole to the soil-disrupting mole.
+Before you can act, you need to know your enemy.
+This guide will help you identify the signs of common pests so you can finally protect raised beds with targeted, effective strategies.

 Contact Us